-Note: A good analogy to this concept is improving ones home by remodeling the kitchen.
-While the kitchen is being remodeled, it is not being used as a kitchen; if it were, the change would be merely an Improvement, not a Transformation.
+Note: A good analogy to this concept is improving one's home by remodeling the kitchen.
+While the kitchen is being remodeled, it is not being used as a kitchen.
+If it were, the changes would be merely Improvements, not a Transformation.

-In order to insure that the sub-Organization being Transformed is dedicated to being Transformed, we remove its Team Captain (which I'm using as a generic title) from the usual chain of command.
-This Team Captain is then reassigned to the Transformation Owner for the duration of the Transformation.
+In order to ensure that the sub-Organization being Transformed is dedicated to being Transformed, we remove its Team Captain (which I'm using as a generic title) from the usual chain of command.
+The Organization's Team Captain is then reassigned to the Transformation Owner for the duration of the Transformation.